 The Education of Kevin Powell by Kevin Powell

-Malcom X autobiography is required reading.
+Malcolm X autobiography is required reading.
 If you read it as a kid, I believe you should read it again as an adult.
 I loved everything about this book.
 I write a full review here, that you can check out.
-HIGHLY RECCOMENDED and one of my favorite memoirs…ever!
+HIGHLY RECOMMENDED and one of my favorite memoirs…ever!

 Assata: An Autobiography by Assata Shakur

 I read this book during a very vulnerable time in my life.
-It was the perfect pick me upper.
+It was the perfect pick.
 I do a full review of this book here.

 Year of Yes by Shonda Rhimes

 Hmmm.
 Good book, but not great.
-I like the concept of the book, especially for what saying Yes did for Shonda.
+I like the concept of the book, especially for what saying yes did for Shonda.
 Basically, what she’s trying to get across is that we have to say yes to living.
 Say yes to opportunities.
 At times she came off a little bit haughty and other times pretty humble.
 I will be the first to say I am proud of Shonda Rhimes and all that she’s accomplished.
 I loved learning about her journey and listening to her words of encouragement.
 I guess I was looking forward to a book about Shonda’s trajectory, how she got to where she was, and not how she overcame her insecurities and social anxieties once success came.
-It just seemed like more of a second book, as opposed to the first.
-Nevertheless one of the most poignant moments in the book for me was that in the midst of saying Yes to everything, she said No to marriage, an engagement proposed by her then boyfriend, ultimately saying yes, to herself, her children, and her own happiness not the happiness defined by society.
+It just seemed like more of a second book, as opposed to her first.
+Nevertheless, one of the most poignant moments in the book for me was that in the midst of saying Yes to everything, she said No to marriage; an engagement proposed by her then-boyfriend.
+Ultimately, Shonda said yes to herself, her children, and her own happiness not the happiness defined by society.

 What I Know For Sure by Oprah

 This book is better via Audio than reading…just saying!
-Oprah has the perfect audio book voice.
+Oprah has the perfect audiobook voice.
 This book navigates a series of things that Oprah knows for sure.
 It takes you on a journey through her life including epic recaps of birthdays and first jobs, relationships and career ups and downs.
 What I loved about this book was Oprah’s ability to be transparent about her mistakes and triumphs.
-If you’re not already in love with Oprah, this book will make you fall.
+If you’re not already in love with Oprah, this book will make you fall hard.

 Between the World and Me by Ta’neshi Coates

 Required Reading in present times, also keep a highlighter handy.
-I wanted to write a full review on this book, and I still might.
-Coates, explores race in America in an explicit way so his son, whom this book was written for, is not disillusioned by his place and position in this world as a black boy-soon-to-be-man.
-Ta-neshi explores “the dream” and the different connotation it takes on for someone who is white vs. someone who is black.
+I wanted to write a full review of this book, and I still might.
+Coates explores race in America in an explicit way so his son, whom this book was written for, is not disillusioned by his place and position in this world as a black boy-soon-to-be-man.
+Ta-Nehisi explores “the dream” and the different connotations it takes on for someone who is white vs. someone who is black.
 He navigates gentrification, and the freedom whites have to walk through our streets without fear, while we constantly live in fear for our lives.
 He talks about black bodies and how devalued they are in America.
-Most importantly, he addresses violence at the hands of police, as he consoles a friend’s mother who has lost her son at the hands of a senseless police officer when he was just a few minutes away from his girlfriend’s house.
+Most importantly, he addresses violence at the hands of police, as he consoles a friend’s mother who has lost her son at the hands of a senseless police officer.
 He didn’t deserve to die but he did.
 And so, with so much more to say but at the risk of giving too much away, I would recommend this book to any and everyone.

 Redefining Realness by Janet Mock

 Redefining Realness was eye-opening.
 Janet Mock is fabulous.
-She’s has brown skin, big spiral golden brown curls, and an amazing body.
-Upon looking at her you would never think she was born a boy.
-This book takes us on a journey through her troubled childhood in Hawaii, born to a mother who put her boyfriends before her children and a drug-addicted father.
+She has brown skin, big spiral golden brown curls, and an amazing body.
+Upon looking at her you would never think she was born male.
+This book takes you on a journey through her troubled childhood in Hawaii, born to a mother who put her boyfriends before her children and a drug-addicted father.
 Janet explores the perils of sexual abuse, human trafficking and the plight of her transgender identity which ultimately shapes the successful woman she is today.
 I loved what this book did to me.
 It opened my mind to the struggles of the LGBTQ community and how hard it is to be true to yourself when society is telling you how you feel is wrong.
-There’s still so much for me to learn, but I am proud that I tackled this book and have an understanding of this community that have been silenced and ostracized for so long.
+There’s still so much for me to learn, but I am proud that I tackled this book and have more of an understanding of this community that has been silenced and ostracized for so long.

 Rich Dad Poor Dad by Robert Kiyosaki’s